ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_RPi_2-3-4_20191127_buster.md

 Is the Redis server ready and is available at port 6379

 ### Switching the states to Redis
-The use of Redis to save the states in ioBroker must be configured in the console with:
+The use of Redis to store the states in ioBroker must be configured in the console with:

 `iobroker setup custom`

-In the following dialog, enter as follows (note on the 4th line):
+In the following dialog, enter as follows (attention in the 4th line):

 ```
 Type of objects DB [file, couch, redis], default [file]: ENTER